Broadcast Channels with Privacy Leakage Constraints: Introduction

 This paper is organized as follows.
-In Section \ref{SEC:preliminaries} we describe the BC with privacy leakage constraints.
-In Section \ref{SEC:results}, we state inner and outer bounds on the leakage-capacity region and characterize the leakage-capacity regions for the SD-BC, the BC with a degraded massage set and the PD-BC.
-Section \ref{SEC:special_cases} discusses past results that are captured within our framework.
-In Section \ref{SEC:example} we study a BWC example and visualise the results, while Section \ref{SEC:proofs} provides proofs.
+Section \ref{SEC:preliminaries} establishes notation and preliminary definitions.
+In Section \ref{SEC:uniformity_lemma} we discuss the need for replacing the JTE with the likelihood encoder and state a Uniform Approximation Lemma.
+Section \ref{SEC:BC_leakage} describes the BC with privacy leakage constraints, states inner and outer bounds on the leakage-capacity region and characterize the optimal regions of several special cases.
+In Section \ref{SEC:special_cases} we discuss past results that are captured within our framework and Section \ref{SEC:example} visualizes the results by means of a BW-BC example.
 Finally, Section \ref{SEC:summary} summarizes the main achievements and insights of this work.